-Here’s some of the things I’m working on.
+Here’s some of the things I’ve done.

 tucv is my LaTeX package designed to produce résumés and CVs in the style of the University of Tulsa’s Institute for Information Security format.
 I’m also hacking together a script, which I call tucvtextrender, to turn a tucv résumé into an attractive plain text rendering.

 The 9th Circuit Court of Appeals has a mailing list to distribute real-time updates regarding the appeal of Kristin Perry, et al v.
 Arnold Schwarzenegger (the prop 8 case).
 The Perry Prop 8 Tweeter scrapes these emails, caches them, and posts summaries and links to Twitter.
 With the conclusion of Hollingsworth v.
 Perry, this is also concluded.